forward-distribution/bridget/README.md

 Put the above script tags in between the <head> tags of your HTML page.
 It will attach a global `bridget` object.
 You can access it either via `bridget` or `window.bridget`.

 ## [Alternative installation via NPM](#alternative-installation-via-npm)
-The module is available on NPM (github package) which can be used if you’re using a front-end packager like Browserify or Webpack:
+The module is available on NPM & as a github package which can be used if you’re using a front-end packager like Browserify or Webpack:

 Just run